pathdata/UNMaSk/README.md

 All training data of carcinoma in situ regions that were annotated as a part of the project is made available in this github repository.
 Training data tiles were anonymised from raw HE image tiles.
 Request for data access for the Duke samples can be submitted to E.S.H and Y.Y

+# Training
+Data preparation and implementation codes are maintained in this repository and will be periodically updated.
+Please contact the corresponding authours for future colloborations and any queries regarding the implementation.